-15.1 Each individual is responsible for knowing the physical properties and potential health hazards of the chemical(s) they are working with.
-This information is found on the Material Safety Data Sheets/Safety Data Sheets (MSDS/SDS) available in the laboratory, on the internet, from the manufacturer, in the Chemical Safety Summaries in Prudent Practices in the Laboratory, Copyright 1995 (pages 235 - 415), or NFR/NFPA or GHS warnings located in the approved chemical list.

-15.1.1 MSDS/SDS Internet sites:
+- 15.1 Each individual is responsible for knowing the physical properties and potential health hazards of the chemical(s) they are working with.
+This information is found on the Material Safety Data Sheets/Safety Data Sheets (MSDS/SDS) available in the laboratory, on the internet, from the manufacturer, in the Laboratory Chemical Safety Summaries (Supplement 10) in Prudent Practices in the Laboratory: Handling and Management of Chemical Hazards, Copyright 2011or NFR/NFPA or GHS warnings. - 15.1.1 MSDS/SDS Internet sites: